wangjunasd/ccminer-hcash/README.md

 ccminer
 =======

-Based on Christian Buchner's &amp; Christian H.'s CUDA project, no more active on github recently.
+Based on Christian Buchner's &amp; Christian H.'s &amp; alexis' CUDA project.

+Optimized SM3 algorithm, and performance is close to x13.

+Recommended the TDP limited to 80%.

 Fork by tpruvot@github with X14,X15,X17,Blake256,BlakeCoin,Lyra2RE,Skein,ZR5 and others, check the [README.txt](README.txt)